Art Deco at Oval

 UNESCO plaque at Shiv Shanti Bhuvan

-UNESCO plaque at Shiv Shanti Bhuvan, recognizing the building as part of the Victorian Gothic and Art Deco Ensembles of Mumbai in 2018.
+In 2018, a UNESCO plaque at Shiv Shanti Bhuvan acknowledged the building's role in Mumbai's Victorian Gothic and Art Deco Ensembles.

 Triple eyebrows, Shiv Shanti Bhuvan

-Three semicircular eyebrows (a horizontal ledge extending outward above a window) emphasize the faceted corner at the intersection of Maharshi Karve Road and HT Parekh Marg, Shiv Shanti Bhuvan.
+Three semicircular eyebrows (a horizontal ledge extending outward above a window) emphasise the faceted corner at the intersection of Maharshi Karve Road and HT Parekh Marg, Shiv Shanti Bhuvan.

 Glass panel on the central stairway, Shiv Shanti Bhuvan